Tips for Traveling on Spirit Airlines

 When booking with Spirit, always start by comparing the total cost of your flight with other airlines to see if it would make sense to purchase a ticket on another carrier.
 Spirit’s Bare Fares only include one small personal item, such as a backpack, purse, or briefcase.
 Most people have difficulty traveling this light, but you might be surprised at how many essentials you can actually fit in a small backpack.
 If you're planning to check a bag, Spirit’s checked bag fees are similar to the major airlines.
 Checked bag fees start at $30 each way on Spirit.
 Large carry-on bag fees start at $35 each way.

-Spirit's Bare Fares are exactly what the name implies.
+Spirit's Bare Fares (also known as Standard Fares) are exactly what the name implies.
 Everything other than transportation and a small personal item will cost extra.
 Do you want to choose a seat?
 That’s extra.
 Do you want to check-in with a human being at the airport?
 Extra.
 Bottle of water on-board?
 Extra.
 If you know this ahead of time, you can allow Spirit to auto-assign you a seat upon online check-in for free and bring an empty water bottle to fill up once you pass the security checkpoint.

 So, you’ve added up all the items you think you need for your journey, decided whether or not to select your own seat, check-in at the airport, and check your luggage.
 Now ask yourself: How flexible are your travel plans?
 How often does Spirit fly the route you’re about to take?
 These are very important questions, because on some routes Spirit offers limited service—particularly to or from small markets and to/from Latin America.
 Since Spirit does not have any interline agreements with other carriers, if there is a mechanical issue or severe weather that ends up canceling a flight, the airline will not be able to book you on another carrier.